akarampetsos/glfw-frameSize-demo/README.md

+# glfwGetWindowFrameSize demo

-# Simple demo to examine the behavior of glfwGetWindowFrameSize
+Simple demo to examine the behavior of glfwGetWindowFrameSize

 ## Build